kyleu/databaseflow/marketing.md

 An opinionated modern database interface.

-Running locally or on a shared server, Database Flow helps you discover and search your database from your web browser.
+Running locally or on a shared server, Database Flow helps you discover and search your database from a browser.

 ## License